x448/safer-golangci-lint/README.md

 ## Why use safer-golangci-lint.yml?

 Use this to avoid two problems:
-- Bad practice of using pipe-to-shell, which allows 3rd-party script to execute without your review.
+- Bad practice of using curl-to-shell, which allows 3rd-party script to change without notice and execute.
-- More time-consuming practice of reviewing and pinning [golangci-lint-action](https://github.com/golangci/golangci-lint-action), which requires:
+- More time-consuming practice of reviewing and pinning [golangci-lint-action](https://github.com/golangci/golangci-lint-action) requires:
   - Reviewing each release of golangci-lint-action, which is relatively time-consuming.
   - Pinning each release after reviewing the code.

-With safer-gbolangci-lint.yml, you only need to update 2 variables whenever a new golangci-lint is released:
+With safer-gbolangci-lint.yml, you only need to update 2 variables when you want to use a newer golangci-lint:
  - Version number of golangci-lint.
 E.g. "1.52.2".
  - SHA-256 digest of golangci-lint-X.XX.X-linux-amd64.tar.gz.
 E.g. where "X.XX.X" is "1.52.2".